alchemy-fr/Phraseanet/README.md

 ## How to build

-You can build all the images with the following command at the root directory :
+You can build all the images with the following command at the root directory, choosing an arbirary TAG name :

-    ./build <TAG>
+    ./build.sh <TAG>

 It will build and tag the following images :